cyclus/cyclus/doc/domain_model_document/materials.rst

 .....

-This supports all mission objectives involving the use of preconfigured storage and repository models, which will rely on decay data in order to perform appropriate transmutations of material objects at runtime.
+This supports all mission objectives involving the use of preconfigured storage and repository agents, which will rely on decay data in order to perform appropriate transmutations of material objects at runtime.
 (Use Cases : :ref:`Technology Use Cases <tech_use_cases>` F1 F3-F10, :ref:`Strategy Use Cases <strategy_use_cases>` 2-S10, :ref:`Economics Use Cases <econ_use_cases>` 2, E3, E6-E13, :ref:`Multi-Regional Use Cases <regional_use_cases>` 2, 3, 6, 7, 14.)